NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Emu Cluster in the Cloud - user guide--DOCID96.md

 ## Register for an eRSA account

-To access the Emu cluster in the cloud, you will need to be [registered with eResearchSA].
+To access the Emu cluster in the cloud, you will need to be [registered with eResearchSA](https://register.ersa.edu.au/).
 You will be provided with an eRSA username and password which you will use to access the Emu cluster.
 Email the [eRSA Helpdesk][ServiceDesk] with any queries.

  <a name="emu-head-node"></a>